CARTAGENA to LIMA (40 days) Colombian Adventure

 LP is part of your overall trip payment and is the most cost effective and practical way to get hard currency to South America to pay for a variety of your day to day local costs (i.e. all meals prepared by the group, campsite/hostel/hotel fees, gas, and certain activities listed on the trip page) which cannot be pre-paid from the UK.
 It is a guaranteed amount, set before your trip departs, and unlike 'group kitty' systems we will not ask you to contribute more once the trip is underway.

 Please note: Your LP is payable to your Tour Leader on the morning of departure in US$ Dollars CASH ONLY.
-Make sure that all your notes are in good condition.
-Old, torn or marked notes are often refused by the banks and we will therefore be unable to accept them either and you will be required to change them in the country you start for new unblemished notes which will be difficult.
-Please do not bring all of your Local Payment in US$100 notes, a good mix of $20s, $50s and $100s is preferable and also make sure that they are post 2013 and do not have a serial number starting with CB.
-In many countries smaller US$ notes are simply not accepted and as such notes smaller than $20 are best avoided.
+Please make sure that all your notes are in good condition.
+Old, torn or marked notes are often refused by the banks and we will therefore be unable to accept them either.
+Larger denomination notes are preferable for your Local payment.
+In many countries, $10 and $5 notes are simply not accepted and are best avoided.
+Please make sure that $US Dollars are dated 2013 or later and do not have a serial number starting with CB.

 Please remember that you will need to pre-order US$ cash for your LP before you leave home as your LP is payable all at once at the start of your trip and you cannot pay in local currency using ATMs due to the withdrawal limits in place and their unreliability.
 In addition, ATM transaction fees can seriously add to your travelling expenses.